helidon-io/helidon/docs/mp/lra.md

 [<sub>javadoc</sub>][sub-javadoc-sub-5]

 > [!CAUTION]
-> Expected to be called by LRA [coordinator][coordinator] only!
+> Expected to be called by LRA [coordinator](#coordinator) only!

 If the coordinator’s call to the participant’s method fails, then it will retry the call.
 If the participant is not idempotent, then it may need to report its state to coordinator by declaring method annotated with @Status for reporting if previous call did change participant status.
-[Coordinator][coordinator] can call it and decide if compensate or complete retry is needed.
+[Coordinator](#coordinator) can call it and decide if compensate or complete retry is needed.

 #### JAX-RS variant with supported LRA context values:

-- Header [LRA_HTTP_CONTEXT_HEADER][lra-http-context-header] - ID of the LRA transaction
+- Header [LRA_HTTP_CONTEXT_HEADER][lra-http-context] - ID of the LRA transaction
-- [ParticipantStatus][participantstatus] - Status of the participant reported to [coordinator][coordinator]
+- [ParticipantStatus][participantstatu] - Status of the participant reported to [coordinator](#coordinator)

 ```java
 @GET